lexiscode/blog-posts-api/README.md

 ```

 ### API Testing with Postman
 The API can be tested using Postman.
-Import the provided collection file `BlogPostsAPI.postman_collection.json` into Postman to access pre-configured requests for each endpoint.
+You can view or fork my collection via this link https://elements.getpostman.com/redirect?entityId=29003381-116c0a6b-9dd8-4c13-afb7-2bfdfc4fdf67&entityType=collection

 ### Creating a Post
 Use the following endpoint to create a new blog post: